Thailand: Doi Pangkhon, Kenya-style Washed

 -

 We’ve been working with our sourcing partners, Beanspire Coffee, since 2017.
 Over the years, they’ve made significant investments in infrastructure, including a wet mill, cupping lab, and improved drying facilities.
 Their hands-on approach and commitment to quality have helped elevate Thai coffee to new heights.
-The varieties grown here include Catuai, Typica, Chiang Mai (a hybrid of SL28 × Caturra × Híbrido de Timor), and SJ133 (genetically identical to Costa Rica 95).
+The varieties grown locally include Catuai, Typica, Chiang Mai (a hybrid of SL28 × Caturra × Híbrido de Timor), and SJ133 (genetically identical to Costa Rica 95).

-For this harvest, the producers experimented by extending the dry fermentation stage while significantly reducing the wet fermentation and soaking phases.
-After fermentation, the coffee was dried on bamboo raised beds for a minimum of 14 days, then transferred to a lowland facility to complete drying more efficiently—especially important during periods of high humidity.
+After fermentation, the coffee was dried on bamboo raised beds for a minimum of 14 days before being transferred to a lowland facility to complete drying more efficiently, an important step given the humidity levels at 1,250-1,450 metres in Chiang Rai during harvest season.

 -